-If we experience a significant technology incident, such as a serious product vulnerability, security breach or a failure of a system that is critical for the operation of our business, it could impair our ability to operate our business, including our ability to provide maintenance and support services to our customers.
-If this happens, our revenues could decline and our business could suffer, and we may need to make significant further investments to protect data and infrastructure.
-Because we are in the computer security industry, an actual or perceived vulnerability, failure, disruption, or breach of our network or privileged account security in our systems also could adversely affect the market perception of our products and services, or of our expertise in this field, as well as perception of us among new and existing customers.
-Additionally, a significant security breach could subject us to potential liability, litigation and regulatory or other government action (See "-Regulatory data privacy concerns, evolving regulations of cloud computing, cross-border data transfer restrictions and other domestic or foreign regulations may limit the use and adoption of, or require modification of, our products and services, which could limit our ability to attract new customers or support our current customers, thus reducing our revenues, harming our operating results and adversely affecting our business").
-We are unable to ensure that any limitations of liability provisions in our contracts with respect to our information security operations would be enforceable or adequate or would otherwise protect us from any liabilities or damages with respect to any particular claim, or that we would be able to adequately recover damages from third parties associated with us which were involved in a security incident.
+Because we are in the information security industry, an actual or perceived vulnerability, failure, disruption, or breach of our network or privileged account security in our systems also could adversely affect the market perception of our products and services, or of our expertise in this field, as well as perception of us among new and existing customers.
+Additionally, a significant security breach could subject us to potential liability, litigation and regulatory or other government action (see "-The dynamic legal and regulatory environment around privacy, data protection, cross-border data flows, and cloud computing may limit the offering, use and adoption of, or require modification of, our products and services, which could limit our ability to attract new customers and support our current customers, or we could be subject to investigations, litigation, or enforcement actions alleging that we fail to comply with the regulatory requirements thus harming our operating results and adversely affecting our business.").
+We are unable to ensure that any limitations of liability provisions in our contracts with respect to our information security operations or our product liability would be enforceable or adequate or would otherwise protect us from any liabilities or damages with respect to any particular claim, or that we would be able to adequately recover damages from third parties associated with us, who were involved in a security incident.

 Additionally, any insurance coverage we may have may not adequately cover any of these claims asserted against us or any related damage, or may cover only a portion of such damages.
-If any of the foregoing were t
+If any of the foregoing were to occur, our business may suffer and our share price may be negatively impacted.